illuusio/freebsd-osv/README.md

 Integration into FreeBSD's main infrastructure is still in progress, with the current implementation available at [an unofficial repository outside of FreeBSD](https://github.com/illuusio/freebsd-osv).
 The OSV repository has a slightly different structure than VuXML entries:

 Files are organized by year in subdirectories under the `vuln` directory.
-The prefix resets to `0001` on January 1st of each year, with directories changing to reflect the current year.
-Template for OSV ID is `FreeBSD-YYYY-NNNN` where 'Y' stands for year and 'N' stands for running number:
+The prefix resets to `0001` on January 1st of each year, with directories changing to reflect the current year:

 ```
 vuln/